missionpinball/mpf-docs/config/playlists.rst

        trackplaylist:
          action: stop

+.. config

 Required settings
 -----------------

-The following sections are required for each named sound loop set in your config:
+The following sections are required in the ``playlists:`` section of your config:

 sounds:
 ~~~~~~~

-The ``sounds:`` section contains an indented list of existing sound assets (one per line) that will
-be contained in the playlist.
-It is suggested you use block sequence notation for this list (begin
-each line with a dash followed by a space).
-Alternatively, you can enter the sound asset names
-in a comma-separated list.
-The sounds will be played in the order specfied (unless ``shuffle:`` is
-set to ``True``).
+List of one (or more) events.

 .. note:: If you want to use a sound that has spaces in its name, the name of the sound must be
    in quotes: